avigewirtz/avigewirtz.github.io-/preface.md

 ## Target Audience&#x20;

-This book is specifically designed for students who are presently taking _COS217: Introduction to Programming Systems_.
-As such, it assumes the reader is familiar with the core programming concepts taught in COS126, including variables, control structures, loops, and functions.
+This book is specifically designed for students currently enrolled in _COS217: Introduction to Programming Systems_.
+As such, it presupposes familiarity with fundamental programming concepts covered in COS126, such as variables, control structures, loops, and functions.

 ### Assumed Framework